xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 **Textures**, represented as `scene_texture`, contains either 8-bit LDR or 32-bit float HDR images with four channels.
-Textures can be encoded in either a linear color space or as sRGBs.
+Textures can be encoded in either a linear color space or as sRGBs, depending on an internal flag.
+The use of float vs byte is just a memory saving feature.

-**Materials** are modeled similarly to the
+**Materials**, represented as `scene_material`, are defined by a material type and a few parameters, common to all materials.
+In particular, we support the following materials:

+- `matte`, for material that have a d

 [Disney Principled BSDF](https://blog.selfshadow.com/publications/s2015-shading-course/#course_content) and the [Autodesk Standard Surface](https://autodesk.github.io/standard-surface/).
 Materials are defined using many parameters that control material emission,